open-telemetry/oteps/text/trace/0205-messaging-semantic-conventions-context-propagation.md

 components and layers are instrumented and propagate context according to OpenTelemetry requirements.

-A _creation context_ allows correlating the producer with the consumers of a message, regardless of intermediary instrumentation.
+A _creation context_ allows correlating the producer with the consumer(s) of a message, regardless of intermediary instrumentation.
 The creation context is created by the producer and must be propagated to the consumers.
 It must not be altered by intermediaries.
 This context helps to model dependencies between